Breast Augmentation

 Incision Location

 Dr Dower typically uses the inframammary fold (IMF) incision during breast augmentation surgery due to its easy accessibility into the chest muscle and substantially low complication rate.
-However, he can utilize another incision location depending on patient preference; please don’t hesitate to raise any inquiries or concerns during a consultation.
+Please don’t hesitate to raise any inquiries or concerns during a consultation.

 Recovery after Breast Augmentation